BA (Hons) Fashion Promotion with MarketingSouthwark Campus

 Full-time (+1 year placement)

-This course runs collaboratively, bringing the best expertise together from the School of Arts and Creative Industries and the School of Business.
+This course runs collaboratively, bringing the best expertise together from the School of Arts and Creative Industries and LSBU Business School.
 This mix of creative, cultural, management and business skills, alongside key practice-based modules in specialist areas of fashion promotion, will give you the confidence and enterprising attitude to work at the forefront of creative innovation in the fashion sector.

 To succeed you’ll need to get a rounded knowledge of the industry.
 That’s just what we offer!
 We’ll cover: marketing in a digital world; fashion promotion in practice; visual communications; fashion, editorial and advertising photography; fashion events; brand management and strategy.
 Placements and internships play an important role in the overall degree, so take a look at our industry links and see who you might be working with.